Position: Neglecting the Sustainability of AI is Fuelling a Global AI Arms Race: The Material Basis for AI

 In response, the restricted entity must rapidly reconfigure its supply chains, invest in alternative semiconductor manufacturing, and develop domestic expertise to regain technological independence.
 However, this forced adaptation is constrained by existing dependencies controlled by the dominant actors forming the superstructure.
 The initial effect is technological deceleration, increased production costs, and fragmentation of global AI development efforts, reinforcing existing asymmetries rather than dismantling them.

 Meanwhile, the controlling superstructure uses these constraints to strengthen its own material dominance.
 By limiting access to critical AI hardware, it dictates the pace and direction of innovation elsewhere, ensuring that alternative ecosystems develop under more challenging conditions.
-At the same time, narratives around security, ethical AI governance, and responsible innovation are deployed to justify these material restrictions, further legitimizing the existing power structure.
+At the same time, narratives around security, ethical AI governance, and responsible innovation are deployed to justify these material restrictions, further legitimising the existing power structure. \looseness=-1

 This feedback loop illustrates how the superstructure does not passively reflect material conditions but actively intervenes to maintain and reshape them.
-Even as new production centers emerge, they do so within a landscape already defined by the controlling actors, reinforcing a cycle where technological dependencies persist under a different guise~\cite{pappachen2023historical}.
-Thus, the ability to withhold access to essential AI components becomes not just an economic tool but a structural mechanism for maintaining global technological hierarchies.
+Even as new production centers emerge, they do so within a landscape already defined by the controlling actors, reinforcing a cycle where technological dependencies still persist, just under a different guise~\cite{pappachen2023historical}.

-The question we pose in this position is, can we steer the base-superstructure interplay towards more Sustainable AI?
-This, we argue, can happen only if climate and resource awareness start to shape the superstructure to adjust its relationship with the material base.
-But, it has to start from the material base, as the labour layer in AI -- all of us -- are part of the material base.
-In the next section we present some action points that can steer the base-superstructure towards Sustainable AI.
+{In this paper, we asked whether we can steer frontier AI developments away from a global AI arms race whilst still realising AI sovereignty.
+This, we argue, requires climate and resource awareness to shape the superstructure and adjust its relationship with the material base.
+But it has to start from the base, since many of the readers are also part of building and maintaining it.
+An equal call for climate awareness must therefore accompany a call for access to resources; otherwise, resource expansion risks recapitulating the same dynamics that sustain the status quo.}